Broken toe

 You may want to write a list that includes:

-- Information about other medical problems you've had
+- Information about other medical issues you have.

-- All the medications and dietary supplements you take, including doses
+- All the medicines and dietary supplements you take, including doses.

 What to expect from your doctor